TaffyWrinkle/MCW-Business-continuity-and-disaster-recovery/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Fields in the Source blade are set to the previously defined values.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image125.png "Source blade")

-57. Complete the Target blade, select the following values:
+57. Complete the Target blade, select the following values and select **OK**:

     - **Post-failover resource group**: BCDRIaaSSecondarySite
     - **Storage Account**: Select the account you just created (**onpremvm8675309**).